Quick Answer

 Fencing Types

 Board fencing is the gold standard but expensive to maintain.
 Vinyl is low-maintenance but less sturdy.
 Electric is effective for rotational grazing.
-Avoid barbed wire for horses.
+Avoid barbed wire.

 Water Supply